-Terms like "prosthetic restoration", "prosthetic ear", "auricular prosthesis" or "ear prosthesis" all refer to the same thing: an artificial ear that has been created with special biomaterials like medical silicone to look like living tissue - tissue that looks like the patient's own skin.
-It should also be understandable that ear prostheses are designed to lie on top of the skin, not implanted under the skin.
+Terms like "prosthetic restoration", "prosthetic ear", "auricular prosthesis" or "ear prosthesis" all refer to the same thing: an artificial ear that has been created with special biomaterials like medical silicone to look just like living tissue - tissue that looks just like the patient's own skin.
+It should also be understood that ear prostheses are designed to lie on top of the skin, not implanted under the skin.
 Prosthetic restoration of the ear is possible for all grades of microtia.

 There is great variability in the design of ear prostheses.
-Some ear prostheses are designed to slip over existing microtia tissue or the tissue configuration left from previous surgical reconstructions (Figs. 1, 2, 3).
-Some ear prostheses are attached to the skin with adhesive (Figs. 4, 5, 6).
-Some are designed to attach to abutments (pegs) anchored in the skull (Figs. 7, 8, 9), and some are even stabilized by attaching them to eyeglasses.
+Some ear prostheses are designed to slip over microtia tissue or the ear tissue that remains from previous surgical reconstructions.
+Some ear prostheses are attached to the skin with prosthetic adhesive.
+Some are designed to magnetically attach to abutments (posts) that are attached to fixture screws in the temporal bone.
+Some ear prostheses are stabilized by attaching them to eyeglasses.
 All silicone ear prostheses or "auricular" prostheses are removable - they do not become part of the body.
-No matter the method of attachment, the prosthesis is put on and taken off by the patient on a regular basis, usually daily, in order to maintain hygiene of the skin and cleanliness of the prosthesis.
+No matter the method of attachment, the prosthesis is put on and taken off by the patient on a regular basis, usually daily, to maintain hygiene of the skin and cleanliness of the prosthesis.